evantur/Firesock-browser-extension/README.md

 It's something that will improve your anonymity online!

-**TO INSTALL EXTENSION**
-1. Install the disguise, manifest, and sandbox files into a folder
-2. Open firefox, go to the extension menu
-3. Enable developer mode (switch top right)
-4. Click 'load unpacked'
-5. select your file folder and you're good to go!

 **Manifest File**
 The manifest.json file contains the name and description of the extension, manifest_version must be set to 2 for firefox.